microsoft/WhatTheHack/046-AzureMigrate/Coach/README.md

 ## Introduction

 This Hack is dependent on a pre-built lab environment acting as our on-premises workload.
 The Lab build is automated, but takes some time to run and needs some post-deployment configuration.
-Allow time to deploy and ensure the lab is working as expected before the Hack begins (steps are in Challenge 0).
+Allow time to deploy and ensure the lab is working as expected before the Hack begins see [Lab Deployment](./LabDeployment/readme.md).

 ## Notes and Guidance